New 'cycle infrastructure' has been created on Harlow Moor Road,

-I believe the shared use route is due to cross over to the other
+I have been told that the shared use route is due to cross over to the

-Moor Road to the junction with Otley Road.
+Road to the junction with Otley Road.
 No resurfacing work has so far

 been done to the pavement on this stretch though.
 It will pass the

 This assessment is based on what is complete so far, and my

 understanding of the plans for the rest after speaking to various